VAchris/VOLDEMORT/README.md

    you will see a message about VOLDERMORT setting up its cache and then see a printout of help

+4. Try it ...

         python -m vdm -v CGVISTA -f "http://vista.caregraf.org/fmqlEP" -r schema
    will run against the publicly hosted Caregraf test VistA

-4. to run against your own VistA
+5. To run against your own VistA

-   Install FMQL on it.
+   Install FMQL on your VistA.
 See
 [http://repository.caregraf.org/fmql/raw-file/tip/Releases/v0.9/installFMQLV0_9.html]
    A copy of the FMQL KIDS is in 'fmqlkids'